JoshRDFI/capstone/README.md

 # Overview
 In this project I created an anime recommender system.
 The files I used are found on Kaggle at [MyAnimeList Dataset](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset).
 The machine learning portion runs on PyTorch and uses a Neural Collaborative Filtering (NCF) approach.
 This allows the model to predict how a user might rate other anime based on the ratings they provided for the top 10 anime shown to them.
 Those predictions can then be used to rank and recommend anime to the user.

+I'm including in this repository the 2 papers I wrote as a part of this capstone project.

+The first paper, [Task2Paper](Task2Paper.pdf), explains the project proposal and organizational need.
+It's designed to be presented to executives and stakeholders who would approve the project and its budget.

+The second paper, [Task3Paper](Task3Paper.pdf), is a report of the concluded project.
+While it does share much from the Task2Paper, its focus is on project execution and the results.

 # Files
 These are the files needed to run this project (in order of operation).
 1. Pull_Images.ipynb -- Must be run first, but only once.
 Scrapes images and collects them into /anime_img.
 Then it updates the 'anime-dataset-2023' dataframe to the domain for hosting and changes the name of each file to the 'English name' in the dataframe.
 It then saves an updated CSV for use in the next step.